 For a microcontroller to execute an instruction, it goes through three basic steps.

 When an instruction is fetched, the CPU grabs an instruction from the flash memory using the instruction bus (see 1 above).
 The CPU uses a special register called the program counter (part of CPU registers above) to keep track of what instruction should be loaded next.
 The program counter automatically increments–meaning it has special digital circuitry designed using logic to make it increment–each time an instruction is executed.
 Microcontrollers use branching instructions to make the program counter jump around in the case of executing a loop or an “if” statement.

 Once the instruction is fetched, the CPU executes it.
 For load instructions, this means loading data from RAM or the peripheral registers to the CPU registers using the data bus (see 2 above).
 Sometimes with load instructions that use indirect addressing, the ALU is used to calculate the address to load.
-Store instructions work similarly except that data from the CPU registers is stored in RAM or peripheral memory.
-Math based instructions pass one or two registers (see 3 above) to the ALU which then performs a calculation (such as addition) and stores the result in a CPU register (see 4 above).
+Store instructions work similarly except that data from the CPU registers are stored in RAM or peripheral memory.
+Math-based instructions pass one or two registers (see 3 above) to the ALU which then performs a calculation (such as addition) and stores the result in a CPU register (see 4 above).

-The above described architecture is not all encompassing.
+The above-described architecture is not all-encompassing.
 It is more specifically a Harvard architecture with a load-store instruction set.
 Many other architectures exist each with various advantages and disadvantages.